WORKING TOGETHER TO CHAMPION AND SUPPORT OUR SECTOR ALL OVER THE WORLD

 Who we are

-Britain has an incredible tradition of innovation in watch and clockmaking and a unique provenance for keeping time.
-It’s therefore wonderful to see new watch and clockmakers establishing themselves, alongside some of the great heritage names being relaunched by descendants of their original founders.
+We’re excited to see new watch and clockmakers establishing themselves alongside some of our great British heritage names which have been relaunched by the descendants of their original founders.

-Above all, we’re keen to raise awareness of British watch and clock making to collectors and enthusiasts.
-Please do follow our social media channels.
+Above all, we want to raise awareness of British watch and clock making to collectors and enthusiasts.

 Meet the team